GetStream/mml-react/README.md

 }
 ```

-This theme related data is also made avaiable to javascript through [`icss :export`](https://github.com/css-modules/icss#export) so that you can import them and reuse them to coherently style other parts of your chat outside of MML attachments (these are used in the MML docz app for instance).
+The theme related data is also made available to javascript through [`icss :export`](https://github.com/css-modules/icss#export) so that you can import them and reuse them to coherently style other parts of your chat outside of MML attachments (these are used in the MML docz app for instance).

 ```js
 import { locals as mmlTheme } from 'mml-react/dist/styles/index.css';